-It is worth mentioning that the starting point for deriving such conditions is completely different from the conventional studies such as in \cite{HOSOE2019}, in the sense that we first derive a deterministic characterization of the covariance dynamics and then use LMI-based technique to derive stability conditions.
-Even though this point of view provides sufficient conditions, it allows to overcome the complexity of expectation-based inequalities and to have lower dimensional conditions.

-The contributions of this paper can be summarized as follows: \begin{itemize} \item Deriving an LMI-based condition to design a controller for the covariance dynamics that was previously presented in \cite{Moussa2025} within the SMPC framework. \item Assessing the conservatism and computational complexity of this condition with respect to known necessary and sufficient conditions for the stability of stochastic linear discrete-time systems satisfying specific assumptions. \item Extending the derived condition to the more general case involving both deterministic polytopic and stochastic uncertainties. \end{itemize}
+The contributions of this paper are threefold: deriving an LMI-based condition for stabilizing the covariance dynamics introduced in~\cite{Moussa2025}; assessing its conservatism and numerical tractability with respect to known necessary and sufficient conditions; and extending it to the case involving both deterministic polytopic and stochastic uncertainties.